-Because page faulting is costly, VAX/VMS has another feature for extending working set space to needy processes, provided the system has free memory available.
+Because page faulting is costly, the VMS operating system has another feature for extending working set space to needy processes, provided the system has free memory available.
 If the conditions are right, the process can borrow working set space up to a final limit known as its working set extent, or WSEXTENT.